LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 ## Proof of concept (alternative compiler + runtime)

 TinyGo design decisions are based on optimizations around small embedded devices, which might not always be suitable or required in Wasm.
+Also aimed to support the most recent Wasm spec features.
 Also, it will be difficult to support custom and non-standard APIs in the long run, the TinyGo core contributors are a bit against supporting things that are not standardized as is the case with Polkadot Wasm's Runtime specification.
 It will be best to implement a solution similar to TinyGo (compiler + runtime + GC with external memory allocator) only targeting Wasm.
 The frontend-compiler should be mostly the same as in TinyGo and the runtime might not need to be super size-optimized.

 **Add Toolchain support for Substrate's Wasm**
 1. [x] Fork [TinyGo](https://github.com/radkomih/tinygo).
-2. [x] Add build script and separate Dockerfile for building TinyGo with prebuild LLVM (for faster builds).
+2. [x] Add separate Dockerfile and build script for building TinyGo with prebuild LLVM (for faster builds).
-3. Add new target similar to Rust's `wasm32-unknown-unknown`.
+3. Add new target similar to Rust's `wasm32-unknown-unknown`, but aimed to support Substrate/Wasm MVP.
+  * [x] add new target `polkawasm.json` in `targets/`
+  * [x] add new `polkawasm` implementation in `runtime_polkawasm.go`
-  * [x] add a new directive `polkawasm` to separate the new target from the existing WASM/WASI functionality.
+  * [x] use the `polkawasm` directive to separate the new target from the existing Wasm/WASI functionality.
-  * [x] remove the `_start` export.
-  * [x] remove any JS/WASI exports.
+  * [x] use linker flag to declare memory as imported.
+  * [x] use linker flags to export `__heap_base`, `__data_end` globals.
+  * [x] use linker flags to export `__indirect_function_table`.
+  * [x] change the stack placement not to start from the beginning of the linear memory.
-  * [x] remove the memory allocation exports.
+  * [x] disable the the scheduler to remove the support of goroutines and channels (JS/WASI exports).
-  * [x] remove any bulk memory operations and other features that are not part of the Wasm MVP spec.
+  * [x] remove the unsupported features by Wasm MVP (bulk memory operations, lang. ext).
-  * [x] add compiler flag for exporting `__heap_base`, `__data_end` globals.
+  * [x] add implementation of `memmove`, `memset`, `memcpy`
-  * [x] add compiler flag for declaring the memory as imported.
+  * [x] increase the memory size to 20 pages

-  * [x] add custom GC implementation that can work with external memory allocator.
+  * [ ] add GC implementation that can work with external memory allocator (remove memory allocation exports).
-  * [x] override the allocation functions used in the GC with such provided by the host.
+  * [ ] override the allocation functions used in the GC with such provided by the host.
   * [ ] need better abstractions since the runtime implementation depeneds on third party API that might change in the future.
+  * [ ] remove the `_start` export or make it available at runtime.

 **Build Wasm Runtime**

-1. [ ] Implement the SCALE codec without reflection.
+1. [ ] Implement SCALE codec without reflection.
 2. Implement the minimal Runtime API (core API).
   * [ ] `Core_version`
   * [ ] `Core_execute_block`